Next PostCan we lower our risk of Breast Cancer?

 Prior to creating the brand I had never considered the environment or how I was taking care of myself.
 I was constantly having problems with my stomach due to my diet, which also impacted on my skin.
 In 38 years, I could count on one hand the amount of times I had looked after my skin, where as now I never go a day without giving my skin the nutrients it needs.

 Recently I have lost 2 stone in weight and currently feel the best I have done in years.
 My exercise was not at the gym but gardening.
-I was killing two birds with one stone by visiting my allotment, it was hard work preparing the ground for my first attempt at growing my own food.
-It made me appreciate my food as good food was no longer boring as we had grown it with our own hands and got our exercise in at the same time.
-We have also got the kids eating their greens which has always been a battle as every parent knows so in all it’s a win win situation.
+I was killing two birds with one stone by visiting my allotment.
+It was hard work preparing the ground for my first attempt at growing my own food.
+It made me appreciate my food as good food was no longer boring as we had grown it with our own hands.
+We got our exercise in at the same time.
+We have got the kids eating their greens which have always been a battle as every parent knows so in all it’s a win win situation.

 I have always loved nature but I my eyes are well and truly open to the gifts that nature gave us and I intend to explore every one of them

 What has been your biggest lesson in setting up a sustainable business?